xuehangzheng/PWLS-ULTRA-for-Low-Dose-3D-CT-Image-Reconstruction/README.md

 Codes should be run with Michigan Image Reconstruction Toolbox (MIRT). http://web.eecs.umich.edu/~fessler/code/index.html

 Note that this toolbox only supports Linux/Mac.
 Before running the main code for reconstruction (e.g., "main_axial_pwls_ultra.m/main_axial_pwls_st.m"), you just need to run "setup.m" in MIRT.
-And then run "axial_proj_data_maker_HU.m/fan_proj_data_maker_HU.m" to pre-compute the (noisy) sinograms, weighting matrix, kappa map, and majorzing matrix, which will are stored in "data/3Dxcat/tmp/" or "data/2Dxcat/tmp/".
+And then run "axial_proj_data_maker_HU.m/fan_proj_data_maker_HU.m" to pre-compute the (noisy) sinograms, weighting matrix, kappa map, and majorzing matrix, which are stored in "data/3Dxcat/tmp/" or "data/2Dxcat/tmp/".
 # Comparison Methods:

 We also provide our own implementation for the methods compared in this paper: PWLS-EP [2], PWLS-DL [3].